bergie/bergie.github.com/_posts/2012-07-11-hallo-editor.md

 Hallo.js is a simple rich text editor built as a [jQuery UI](http://jqueryui.com/) widget and utilizing the [HTML5 contentEditable](http://blog.whatwg.org/the-road-to-html-5-contenteditable) functionality for allowing in-place editing.
 This sort of real in-place editing differs from more traditional editors like [TinyMCE](http://www.tinymce.com/) in that the content is never detached from its place on a page, and so for instance all CSS rules apply to it.
 This makes the editing experience much more _true WYSIWYG_.

-The Hallo Editor effort was started in the [IKS Project](http://iks-project.eu/) as part of our [Create.js](http://createjs.org) effort in order to provide a permissively-licensed editor option.
+The Hallo Editor effort was started in the [IKS Project](http://iks-project.eu/) as part of our [Create.js](http://createjs.org) effort in order to provide a MIT-licensed editor option.

 Create.js had originally been written with [Aloha Editor](http://aloha-editor.org/) in mind, but its licensing model made it complicated for some CMS projects to adopt.
 With Hallo we were able to provide an editor option that can be used anywhere, from open source projects to commercial web applications.

-Create.js now fully supports both of the editors.
+Create now fully supports both of the editors.

 ## User interface